slowernews/wisdom-tldr/README.md

 > *'Gold rushes make the shovel sellers rich, not the gold seekers.'*

 > *'Startup fortune cookie: That company that seems so interested in buying you won't.'*

-===
-###On careers

-Avoid the trap of following one set career path.

-> *'The moment you [rigidly follow a plan](#on-adapting) set in your youth, you lock yourself into a position, and the times will ruthlessly pass you by.'*

-> *'The interesting jobs are the ones that you make up.' -- Chris Young*

-> *'Your work is the single greatest means at your disposal for expressing your social intelligence.'*